alhajee/ckan/doc/api/index.rst

    legacy-api

-.. note:: On early CKAN versions, datasets were called "packages" and this name
+.. note:: On early FMLD versions, datasets were called "packages" and this name
     has stuck in some places, specially internally and on API calls.
 Package has exactly the same meaning as "dataset".